jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 The `name` attribute on the `<idx:entry>` element sets the lookup index associated with the entry.
 Unless you are building a dictionary with multiple indexes, you can pretty much ignore it.
-Whatever value is provided needs to match a value found in the `.opf` file we'll make later.
+Whatever value is provided needs to match the value found in the `.opf` file we'll make later.

 The `scriptable` attribute makes the entry available from the index and can only have the value `"yes"`.
 The `spell` can also only be `"yes"` and enables wildcard search and spell correction.